mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/deprecated.md

 This language added support for customizing the code completion menu with tabs and a special tab for creating reference targets.
 The contributions were made in a plugin solution by creating a [CCMenuExtensions](http://127.0.0.1:63320/node?ref=r%3A3d5b7b5d-2674-4caf-bdca-c100c5a0cb8e%28com.mbeddr.mpsutil.ccmenu.structure%29%2F6243347984996272104) root node.

-## HTTP Support

-> ^^com.mbeddr.mpsutil.httpsupport^^

-!!! warning "This was the old HTTP support plugin.
-Please use the language jetbrains.mps.ide.httpsupport instead."

 ## Icon Char

 > ^^com.mbeddr.mpsutil.iconchar^^